duyng2512/java-version-cheat-sheet/java8/README.md

     }
 }
 ```
-- However above code will not work because **ControlPanel** not implement method **dismiss** yet.
+- Above code will not compile because **ControlPanel** not implement method **dismiss** yet.
 In order to don't force client code to implement every single method we can use **default** method in interface.
 ```java
 interface Alert {
     void alarm();